Cleveland Clinic logo

 To diagnose spider veins, a healthcare provider will:

-• Perform a physical exam.
+• Perform a physical exam

-• Ask about your medical history and biological family history.
+• Ask about your medical history and biological family history

-Your provider will look for signs of CVI to determine if your spider veins signal a more serious blood flow problem.
-If you have CVI, you may need to see a vascular surgeon for further evaluation and treatment.
+Your provider will look for signs of CVI to determine if the spider veins signal a more serious blood flow problem.
+They may run some noninvasive tests, like a vascular ultrasound, to see how blood moves through your legs or other parts of your body.

 Management and Treatment